lukeabela38/lukeabela38/README.md

 - 👋 Hi, I’m @lukeabela38
 - 👀 I’m interested in Artificial Intelligence and Electronics Engineering, especially when applied to creative applications such as language and music.
-- 🌱 I’m currently into projects related to music, data science, natural language processing, and robotics.
+- 🌱 I’m currently into projects related to music, machine learning, natural language processing, and robotics.

 <!---